Close Menu

 Facebook Twitter LinkedIn Pinterest Email

-Elaine Watson was in bed Thursday when she heard a series of loud bangs outside her home in Whitby, Ont.
+Elaine Watson was in bed Thursday when she heard several loud bangs outside her Whitby, Ont., home.

-These events are part of six shootings that have occurred in Durham Region over the past week, leaving homes damaged and residents feeling uneasy.
+These incidents are part of six shootings that have taken place in Durham Region over the last week, leaving homes marked by bullet holes and residents feeling anxious.

-Watson said she jumped out of bed when she heard the noise and rushed to the window.
-Although she couldn’t see anything, a bullet had struck her house.
+Watson said she leaped out of bed when she heard the noise and rushed to the window.
+Although she couldn’t see anything unusual, a bullet had struck the side of her house.

 “It’s disturbing because this is usually a very quiet neighbourhood,” Watson told CBC Toronto.
 “Now I’m nervous.
 Now I don’t think anywhere is safe.”

-“We are committed to dedicating more resources to preventing and investigating gun-related crimes.
-Each illegal gun we take off the streets prevents untold numbers of shootings and victimization,” Moreira said.
+“We are committed to dedicating more resources to preventing and investigating gun related crimes.
+Each illegal gun we take off the streets prevents untold numbers of shootings and victimization,” Moreira stated.

-Following the shooting on Thursday, police shared audio capturing the sound of gunfire.
+After Thursday’s shooting, police shared audio capturing the sounds of gunfire.

 LISTEN | Warning: Gunfire is heard at 12-second mark on Durham police audio:

 Const.
-Emily Mitchell, spokesperson for Durham Regional Police Service, stated that these shootings are troubling for local residents.
+Emily Mitchell, spokesperson for Durham Regional Police Service, remarked that these shootings are concerning for local residents.

 “This is something that is affecting our communities across the region.
 This is something we are taking incredibly seriously,” Mitchell said.